Charles B. Gatewood: Death and legacy

 On May 23, 1896, Colonel D. S. Gordon, commander of the 6th Cavalry, issued General Order 19, which stated:

 His son, Charles B. Gatewood, Jr. (1883–1953), joined the Army and rose to the rank of colonel.
 He campaigned for recognition of his father's name and later compiled and published his father's memoirs.

 The role of Gatewood was portrayed in 1954 by Brett King in the syndicated television series, Stories of the Century, starring and narrated by Jim Davis.

-In 1993, Gatewood was portrayed by Jason Patric in the film Geronimo: An American Legend.

-Robert Cummings played First Lieutenant Gatewood in the 1960 episode, "The Last Bugle," on Dick Powell's Zane Grey Theatre, the dramatization of the capture of Geronimo, a role filled by Michael Pate.
-Robert Warwick was cast as General Nelson Miles.
+Robert Cummings played First Lieutenant Gatewood in the 1960 episode, "The Last Bugle," on Dick Powell's Zane Grey Theatre, the dramatization of the capture of Geronimo.
+His 1880s expedition to Geronimo in northern Mexico was depicted in the 1964 Western film A Distant Trumpet.
+He was portrayed by actor Jason Patric in the 1993 Western film Geronimo: An American Legend.